chrisbinnie/aws-cloud-security/index.md

 aws events put-rule --name "WeeklySecurityScan" --schedule-expression "rate(7 days)"
 ```

-**Important** Test automated incident response procedures in a non-production environment to ensure they function correctly without causing service disruptions.
+**Important** Test automated responses in a non-production environment to ensure they function correctly without causing service disruptions.
+You tend not to repeat mistakes like this!

 ## Advanced Threat Protection